kawasaki/pyscrlink/README.md

 3. If scratch_link.py says "failed to connect to BT device: [Errno 13] Permission denied", make sure to pair the bluetooth device to your PC before connecting to Scratch.

+4. To connect to multiple devices at the same time, make all the target devices ready for scan at the first device scan.
+This is important for toio.
+The toio allows a single project to connect to two toio devices.
+   * When the second device was prepared after the first device was connected, device scan can not find the second device.
+   * To scan and find the second device, disconnect connections for the first device beforehand.

 Issus Reporting
 ---------------